 At this point, the limitations of Microsoft Excel are, at best, inefficient, and at worst, potentially dangerous.
-In today's article, we'll examine the the drawbacks of spreadsheets in data analytics and how BI can offer a more reliable solution.
+In today's article, we'll examine the the drawbacks of spreadsheets for data analytics and how BI can offer a more reliable solution.

 Downfall 1 – spreadsheets are susceptible to human errors